 An Integrated Approach to Human and Virtual Agents Improving Customer Experience and Operational Performance

 Today’s IVAs have morphed into more than just the early-days of basic chatbots that earned a bad reputation for their limited capability in responding correctly to customer queries.
 Instead, these intelligent virtual agents can be deployed in contact centers using a collaborative model, either acting as a smart buddy or assistant to a human agent or as a frontline to respond to routine queries and handoff to a human agent if needed.

 When leveraging conversational AI in a contact center, these AI agents need to be integrated into the customer’s experience and into the workflows and systems used by human agents.
-Adopting an integrated and collaborative approach to using IVAs helps strike a good balance between automating highly repetitive and routine tasks using AI chatbots and managing more complex and sensitive customer issues via human agents.
+Adopting an integrated and collaborative approach to using IVAs helps strike a good balance between automating highly repetitive and routine tasks using a bot for customer service and managing more complex and sensitive customer issues via human agents.

 No matter how human-like a virtual agent is, the role of the real human agent in customer experience cannot be fully replaced.
 The beauty of smart virtual agents is that they can handle busy chat or call queues, respond to customers out of hours, support agents throughout a customer interaction, and help human staff add higher value to customer interactions by taking on and automating routine tasks.

 6 Contact Center Performance Improvements from Implementing Intelligent Virtual Agents